ElektraInitiative/libelektra/src/bindings/jna/plugins/sorted/README.md

 This will mount the file `config.ni` on mountpoint _user:/test/process_ with the KDB plugin _ni_ and the Java plugin _SortedPlugin_.

-This plugin will only work on arrays, so add the array meta-key first:
+This plugin will only work on arrays, so add the array metakey first:

 ```sh
 kdb meta-set user:/test/process array "#2"
 ```

-The minimal configuration for this plugin is done by adding the meta-key `check/sorted` with an empty value:
+The minimal configuration for this plugin is done by adding the metakey `check/sorted` with an empty value:

 ```sh
 kdb meta-set user:/test/process check/sorted ""